UInt2048/7.0/README.md

 # 7.0

-Getting evasi0n7 (for jailbreaking iOS 7.0.x) to play nicely!
+Getting evasi0n7 (for jailbreaking iOS 7.0.x) to play nicely, or at least be able to work!

 The macOS applications provided don't work on macOS 10.15+, so you'll want to run Windows in a VM...